-5. Enrollment
+5. Enrolment

 Entrance in the department is achieved primarily though the Panhellenic entrance examinations.
-The enrollment of persons that have succeeded in these examinations takes place each September through the electronic enrollment information system of the Ministry of Education, Research, and Religious Affairs.
+The enrollment of the persons succeeded in these examinations, takes place each September through the electronic enrollment information system of the Ministry of Education, Research, and Religious Affairs.